tbrugz/queryon/web/doc/queries.md

 Special query constructs inside SQL comments (`/* ... */`)
 ----------------

-* `allow-encapsulation=<false|true>` - allow the query to be encapsulated by the QueryOn engine so that the query may be paginated in the database, for example.
+* `allow-encapsulation=<false|true>` - allow the query to be encapsulated with another query by the QueryOn engine so that the query results may be paginated in the database, for example.
 In some edge cases this may be a problem, so it can be disabled (default is *false*)
 * `limit-max=<numeric>` - limit the number of rows that may be returned by the query in a single request.